 There are several categories of industrial paint.
 These are determined by their composition and each has its own specific uses:

-Water-based paints are becoming increasingly popular thanks to their low VOC content.
+- Water-based paints: These are becoming increasingly popular due to their low VOC content.
 They are often used in sensitive environments such as food production facilities and hospitals.
+However, their chemical composition makes them less durable, which limits their range of applications.

 Understanding the different compositions of industrial paints is crucial for manufacturing industry professionals.
 This enables R&D departments to select the products best suited to their specific needs, while respecting environmental and regulatory constraints in their manufacturing processes.